MCygert/handball_classifier/README.md

 2. Create better dataset loader -> [Data api](https://www.tensorflow.org/guide/data_performance)
 3. Try saving CNN features to files so I won't have to run them every time.
 4. Create confusion matrix of results.
-5. Structure project into separate files so it will be more clean
+5. Structure project into separate files so it will be more clean (Not only in notebooks)
 ---